michaelsevilla/mds/README.md

 Going into each directory and running:

-`./run.sh`
+`./plot.sh`

 will produce the corresponding figure.
+Running:

+`./cluster-setup.sh; ./run.sh`

+will deploy the cluster and run the experiment.

 Contents
 - balancers:    custom metadata balancers and the environment constructors for Mantle